edgefarm-hands-on/docker-training/README.md

 # Cross compiling for different CPU architectures

-If you want to build a container image for a differen CPU architecture you can do it two ways:
+If you want to build a container image for a different CPU architecture you can do it two ways:

 1. compile on the real target hardware
 2. emulate the target hardware and build on any x86 hardware you like.